 contact DCJ for further clarification - Food and beverages contact DCJ for further clarification - Conference costs contact DCJ for further clarification - Funds cannot be used to fund any inherently religious activities, such as worship, religious instruction, or proselytization.
-See JAG application instructions (Appendix A) for specific information regarding 12 step programs

-- Manned Aircraft, fixed and/or rotary wing - Explosives and pyrotechnics - Tracked Armored Vehicles - Weaponized aircraft, vessels and vehicles of any kind - Firearms and /or ammunitions with a caliber of .50 or higher - Grenade launchers - Bayonets Camouflage Uniforms (digital patterns) Woodland and desert patterns are allowable - NEW in 2018: No new applications for Specialty or Problem-Solving Courts Problem-Solving Courts - Multi-Jurisdictional Drug Task Force activities - NEW in 2018: Any security enhancements or any equipment to any nongovernmental entity that is not engaged in criminal justice or public safety.
+See Appendix A on page 16 for specific information regarding 12 step programs - No new applications for Specialty or Problem-Solving Courts - Pre-existing Multi-Jurisdictional Drug Task Force activities - Any security enhancements or any equipment to any nongovernmental entity that is not engaged in criminal justice or public safety.